janosgyerik/writing-markdown-well/README.md

 ---

 Markdown is important because it's used everywhere.
+^^^ Not true.

-TODO: 3 images of sites that use it, side by side, with some sample markdown + rendered, easily identifiable
+TODO: 3 images of sites that use it, side by side, with some sample markdown + rendered, easily identifiable: github, stack overflow, reddit?

 Every decent project should have at least a `README.md` file.